floraxinru/DataStory_global-abortion/README.md

   > Basemap makes it easy to convert from the spherical coordinate system (latitudes & longitudes) to the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection)-- this projection is commonly used by popular mapping softwares
   - Because basemap uses matplotlib, need to import matplotlib.pyplot into your environment when using Basemap.

-*Finish Phase 1 and 2 in 2 weeks!*

 *July 23 Update*